kozodoi/fairness/README.md

 - ROC AUC comparison
 - MCC comparison

-Most fairness measures are computed based on the confusion matrix resulting from a model fit of a given classification model.
+Most fairness measures are computed based on the confusion matrix resulting from fitting a binary classification model.

 ## Brief tutorial